 Impact on prenatal care

 Community efforts to control the spread of the COVID-19 virus might affect your access to routine prenatal care.
-Talk to your health care provider about whether the use of virtual prenatal care is an option for you, if it's available in your area, and how it works.
-Ask your health care provider if there are any tools that might be helpful to have at home, such as a blood pressure monitor.
-To make the most of any virtual visits, prepare a list of questions ahead of time and take detailed notes during the visit.
+Talk to your health care provider about precautions that will be taken to protect you during appointments or whether virtual prenatal care is an option for you.
+Ask if there are any tools that might be helpful to have at home, such as a blood pressure monitor.
+To make the most of any virtual visits, prepare a list of questions ahead of time and take detailed notes.
 Also, consider researching your options for online childbirth classes.

 If you have certain high-risk conditions during pregnancy, virtual visits might not be an option.
 Ask your health care provider about how your care might be affected.

 Get the latest health advice from Mayo Clinic delivered